Applying Harvard University Global System™ Tools;

 continental breakfast plus hot and soft drinks during the

 morning and afternoon pauses, but exclude hotel

 REGISTRATION AND CANCELLATION PROCEDURES

-Send your cheque payable to: The Professional Development Institute PDI Inc.
+Send your money-order payable to: The Professional Development Institute PDI Inc.

 Cancellation Policy: Participants registering

-as a group must send substitutes in lieu of cancelling.
+as a group must send substitutes in lieu of canceling.

 For other clients, cancellations are accepted if made at least 10 working days